diegoforerocruz/amaris-test-back/README.md

-The dependencies fir this project is Java 17, Maven, Spring Boot 3.4.3
+The dependencies for this project is Java 17, Maven, Spring Boot 3.4.3